ShigekiKarita/espnet/egs/just/asr1/README.md

 ```
 if you do not have GPUs, use `$ ./run.sh`.

-You can check the training reports by  `tail -f ./exp/train_nodev_*/train.log`
+You can check the training reports by  `tail -f ./exp/train_nodev_*/train.log`.
 Finally, it would result in character-error-rate (CER) 18.2% in several minutes.
 Not so bad!

-Also you can see following dirs
+Now you find that current dir is organized like
 ``` console
 $ tree  -L 1
 .